oelmekki/sra-mission/README.md

 ## Where

-The app can be run through github pages here.
+The app can be run through [github pages here](https://oelmekki.github.io/sra-mission/).

+Or the french version : [github pages here](https://oelmekki.github.io/sra-mission/?lang=fr).

 ## What about my language?